CSC207-2022F-UofT/course-project-Team-Stonks/README.md

 This entity provides the means to sell stocks, pull stocks and update stock values in the user's portfolio.

 # Portfolio Factory
+The portfolio factory class is used to create portfolios for each user
 # Stock
 The stock class stores the stock information in the form of a Stock object.
 Contains attributes: